Randy Brittell, Contributor

 hormones the thyroid is producing.

-Soy contains large amounts of goitrogenics, and those who suffer with a
+Soy contains large amounts of goitrogens, and those who suffer from a

 hypothyroid condition should avoid any packaged food product that contains